Gisborne District Council operates registered summer campgrounds during daylight savings months.

 One permit is issued for up to 6 people.
-For more than 6 people you will need to purchase 2 permits.
+For more than 6 people you will need to buy 2 permits.

 You need a chemical toilet for every 8 people on site.
 Buckets with lids are not acceptable as a toilet.
 Inspectors patrol all campgrounds.

 |$16||up to 2 nights - 1 rubbish bag|

 |$31||over 2 nights up to 10 nights - 5 rubbish bags|

 |$66||over 10 nights up to 28 nights - 14 rubbish bags|

 The permit charge is for the disposal of solid and liquid waste.

 Additional rubbish bags can be purchased for $2 each.

 A permit can be purchased from the following outlets: